Stowe's Chinese House Restoration

-Despite being protected by a canvas awning during the winter months, the condition of the exterior painted decoration has deteriorated in the last few years.
+Despite being protected by a canvas awning during the winter months, the condition of the exterior painted decoration had deteriorated in the last few years.
 The heat from the sun causes the timber structure to expand and contract.
-The paint is also under attack from wind and rain.
+The paint has also been under attack from wind and rain.

-Treatment to the exterior includes: consolidation of flaking paint layers, surface dirt removal, reforming of the existing varnish, gap filling, in-painting losses to the decorative scheme and applying a final varnish layer.
+Treatment to the exterior included: consolidation of flaking paint layers, surface dirt removal, reforming of the existing varnish, gap filling, in-painting losses to the decorative scheme and applying a final varnish layer.

-There will also be minimal treatment of the late 18th century decoration on the interior, including removing the facing tissue, light surface dirt removal and a trial of varnish removal and re-varnishing of one panel.
+There was also minimal treatment of the late 18th century decoration on the interior, including removing the facing tissue, light surface dirt removal and a trial of varnish removal and re-varnishing of one panel.

 See the completed work